manuelbl/QrCodeGenerator/README.md

 - [Demo-QRCode-Variety](Demo-QRCode-Variety): Demonstrates how QR codes with different encodings, error correction and masks can be generated.
 All QR codes are saved as SVG files.

+- [Demo-WindowsPresentationFoundation](Demo-WindowsPresentationFoundation): Demonstrates how QR codes can be used in WPF applications (incl. copying to the clipboard).

 - [Demo-WinForms](Demo-WinForms): Demonstrates how QR codes can be used in Windows Forms applications (incl. copying to the clipboard).

 - [Demo-VCard](Demo-VCard): Demonstrates how contact data (similar to business cards) can be saved in a QR Code using the VCard standard.